 Students can access a Verification of Enrollment through Populi (Student tab, then Print Enrollment Verification).
-Occasionally, for purposes of loan deferment, visa status, or other reasons, students need a letter signed by the Registrar to verify their enrollment.
+Occasionally, for purposes of loan deferment, visa status, or other reasons, students need a letter from CBTS to verify enrollment.
 In these cases, a letter can be requested through the CBTS website (International Student page or Office of the Registrar page).
 Please specify in the request if the letter is to be mailed or emailed.
 For students seeking letters for loan deferment, please contact the loan servicer prior to requesting the letter in order to specify in the request exactly what information the loan servicer needs.